MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-site-recovery.md

 **Azure Site Recovery** is an Azure service that replicates workloads running on VMs so that your business-critical infrastructure is protected from a disaster.
 To learn more, see [About Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview).

 Azure Site Recovery consists of two components: **replication** and **failover**.
-The replication portion protects your VMs in case of disaster by replicating the target VM's VHD to an Azure storage account.
+The replication portion protects your VMs from disaster by replicating the target VM's VHD to an Azure storage account.
 You can then fail over the VMs and run them in Azure in the event of a disaster.
-You can also perform a test failover without impacting your primary VMs to test the recovery process in Azure.
+You can also do a test failover without impacting your primary VMs to test the recovery process in Azure.

 Completing setup for the replication component alone is sufficient to protect your VMs from a disaster.
-However, you won't be able to start the VMs in Azure until you configure the failover portion of the process.
+However, you can't start the VMs in Azure until you configure the failover portion of the process.

-You can set up the failover portion when you want to failover to an Azure VM, because it's not required during initial setup.
+You can set up the failover portion when you want to fail over to an Azure VM, because it's not required during initial setup.
 If the host server goes down, you can configure the failover component at that time and access the workloads of the protected VM.
-However, we recommend configuring the failover related settings before a disaster.
+However, we recommend configuring the failover-related settings before a disaster.

 ## Prerequisites and planning